New Jersey Roads - NJ Turnpike/I-95 - Western Spur

 Back to NB, note the lack of shield background, and the unusual double-arrow exit sign (unusual in that it's really a gore sign).
 The last photo is on the side of the first gantry, another representation of how the roadway splits neatly in two, but not very useful at speed.
 Then again, traffic during Meadowlands events rarely moves at speed here.

-Read about the exit ramp signs below; that text applies here (except the 3 shield isn't button-copy old) on the SB western spur.
+Read about the exit ramp signs below; that text applies here (except the 3 shield isn't button-copy old), SB with a left/right photo pair on the same gantry.

 A south-facing perspective of those tolls, courtesy HNTB.